zaikio/zai-docs/docs/guide/loom/README.md

   - events which are fired by the application
   - events to which the application wants to subscribe

-After an event was fired to Loom, it is verified and then immediately send to all subscribers via `HTTP POST` to their configured webhook URL.
+After an event was fired to Loom, it is verified and then immediately send to all subscribered Apps via `HTTP POST` to their configured webhook URL.

 Read more about: